irishdevops/irishdevops/README.md

 I'm Gabriel, a Data Scientist and Machine Learning engineer at Brambles.
 In this git account I post some of my research projects and college learnings.
 Hope you enjoy!

-- 🔭 Machine Learning and GIS:
+- 🔭 Machine Learning and GIS Data Science:

 - 🏫 College projects: https://github.com/irishdevops/master_VIU_AI